MinecraftMediaLibrary/EzMediaCore/README.md

 1) Use the code for comerical purposes.
 Or to use the library to develop a plugin being sold to others.
 Requires permission by the author (PulseBeat_02) first.
 2) Rename the project to something else, obfuscate the code, and sell it.
 Similar to rule one, but this one is more focused around not copying someone else's work.

 However, you are welcome to fork the project, use it for your free libraries.
-I know that these restrictions may seem super limiting and stupid, but they are put into place because I spent a lot of time on this project, and I don't want others to copy work without crediting.
+I know that these restrictions may seem super limiting, but they are put into place because I spent a lot of time on this project, and I don't want others to copy work without crediting.